Canada

 Canadian housing owned by non-residents

-Transitional one-time relief waives interest and penalties under the federal Underused Housing Tax (UHT) Act on UHT tax returns and payments for the 2022 calendar year late-filed and made within the six month extension period granted to 31 October 2023.
-See Property taxes in the Other taxes section and our Tax Insights 'The underused housing tax – A new compliance requirement for many owners of Canadian residential property’ (5 April 2023 update) at www.pwc.com/ca/taxinsights for more information.
+Transitional one-time relief waives interest and penalties under the federal Underused Housing Tax (UHT) Act on late-filed UHT tax returns and late payments for the 2022 calendar year, provided the return is filed and the UHT is paid by 30 April 2024; this effectively extended the 2022 calendar year deadline by one year.
+See Property taxes in the Other taxes section and our Tax Insights 'The underused housing tax – A new compliance requirement for many owners of Canadian residential property’ (1 November 2023 update) at www.pwc.com/ca/taxinsights for more information.

 Tax-free First Home Savings Account

-Recently enacted legislation creates a new registered account, the Tax-Free First Home Savings Account (FHSA), effective 1 April 2023, for certain Canadian residents aged 18 and over, which permits deductible contributions of up to 8,000 Canadian dollars (CAD) annually (lifetime limit of CAD 40,000).
+Starting 1 April 2023, a new registered account, the Tax-Free First Home Savings Account (FHSA), is available for certain Canadian residents aged 18 and over.
+Contributions are deductible (annual limits apply, lifetime limit of 40,000 Canadian dollars [CAD]).
 See Registered plans in the Deductions section for more information.

 Reporting requirements for trusts

-Recently enacted legislation implements new tax return filing and information reporting requirements for trusts that will come into effect for taxation years that end after 30 December 2023.
-The new rules require trustees to gather and report significantly more information; the filing deadline for a trust with a 31 December 2023 taxation year-end is 31 March 2024.
+New tax return filing and information reporting requirements for trusts will come into effect for taxation years that end after 30 December 2023.
+The new rules require trustees to gather and report significantly more information; the filing deadline for a trust with a 31 December 2023 taxation year-end is 30 March 2024.
 See Reporting requirements for trusts in the Other issues section and our Tax Insights 'New trust filing and information reporting rules are now enacted: Trustees need to be prepared' at www.pwc.com/ca/taxinsights for more information.